xiachun/wind/README.md

 # wind
-A wind interface for go.
+A go interface for wind financial terminal.